YOLOv7 vs. DAMO-YOLO: A Detailed Technical Comparison

 Explore Other Models

-- YOLOv8: Offers versatility across detection, segmentation, pose, and classification tasks.
+- Ultralytics YOLOv8: A versatile state-of-the-art model offering excellent performance across detection, segmentation, pose, and classification tasks.
+Explore YOLOv8 Docs.